Skip to content

 California residents have the right to know what personal information you’ve collected, the right to delete it, and the right to opt out of the sale of their personal information.
 If you sell or share subscriber data with third parties (for advertising, data enrichment, or list rental), you need a ‘Do Not Sell My Personal Information’ mechanism.

-Penalties are $2,500 per unintentional violation and $7,500 per intentional violation.
+Penalties are $2,500 per unintentional violation and $7,500 per intentional violation (these figures are inflation-indexed; the amounts here are as of 2026).
 The California Attorney General and the California Privacy Protection Agency both have enforcement authority.

 The CPRA (California Privacy Rights Act) expanded on CCPA, adding the right to correct inaccurate information and creating a new category of ‘sensitive personal information’ with additional protections.
 If you collect precise geolocation, racial or ethnic origin, health data, or similar sensitive categories in your email marketing (through surveys, preference centres, or purchase data), CPRA’s additional requirements apply.